 Drivetrain performance in a used Peterbilt

 Peterbilt and Kenworth share an increasing number of components.
 Aside from the roomy cab, the main ones are Paccar’s MX heavy duty diesels and Eaton-built automated transmissions, some carrying the Paccar name.
 There are also the smaller Paccar-branded, Cummins-built PX diesels and, for quite a few years, a common steering wheel.
 But designers keep the two brands separate and distinctive.
-For instance, Peterbilt uses separate sleeper boxes while Kenworth integrates them with cabs; and in vocational models, Pete stays with separate headlamp pods while KW mounts them in the fenders; and instrument clusters and other interior styling cues are mostly different.
+For instance, Peterbilt uses separate sleeper boxes in tractors while Kenworth integrates them with cabs; and in vocational models, Pete stays with separate headlamp pods while KW mounts them in the fenders; and instrument clusters and other interior styling cues are mostly different.

 In common with most brands’ modern vocational trucks, transmissions are almost always Allison automatics.
 They are rugged and reduce jolts to a driveline, and they’re easy to drive, making it relatively easy for fleets to locate drivers.
 “These days you can’t find young people who know how to drive a manual,” Rempe said.
 “They don’t even teach it in truck driving schools anymore.
 It’s sad.”